- Former U.S. congresswoman representing Maryland

 Donna F. Edwards was born on June 28, 1958 in Yancyville, North Carolina.
 She earned a bachelor’s degree in English and Spanish at Wake Forest University in 1980, and a JD at the Franklin Pierce Law Center in 1989.
 After graduating from Wake Forest, Edwards worked variously as an assistant director in the United Nations Development Program (1980-82); a writer at the Lockheed Corporation (1982-86); a clerk for a District of Columbia Superior Court Judge (1989-90); executive director of the Center for a New Democracy (1994-96); executive director of the National Network to End Domestic Violence (1996-99); and executive director of the Arca Foundation (2000-08).

 Running as a Democrat, Edwards in 2006 made an unsuccessful run for a spot in the U.S. House of Representatives.
-Less than two years later, on June 17, 2008, she won a special election for Maryland’s 4th Congressional District seat, which was being vacated by the resigning Rep. Al Wynn.
+In June 2008, she won a special election for Maryland’s 4th Congressional District seat, which was being vacated by the resigning Rep. Al Wynn.
+Soon thereafter, she became a member of both the Congressional Black Caucus (CBC) and the Congressional Progressive Caucus.

-For additional information on Edwards’s congressional voting record and her positions on various issues of import, click here.
+For an overview Edwards’s congressional voting record and her positions on various issues of import, click here.

 On December 22, 2009, Edwards was one of 33 U.S. Representatives who signed a letter to Hillary Clinton, urging the Secretary of State to pressure the Israeli government to end its ban on Palestinian student travel from Gaza to the West Bank.
 “We applaud your efforts to support educational opportunities for Palestinian youth, including your initiative to increase U.S. funding for Palestinian universities and educational programs in Gaza and the West Bank,” added the letter.